School of Record - Spanish Institute Academic Programs

 Students who come to the Spanish Institute as part of a program arranged by their home college or university will be informed by their home institution whether they require a University of Montana transcript for Spanish Institute courses.

-Students who come individually to the Spanish Institute will almost certainly want the University of Montana transcript to assure that credits will be recognized by their home institution.
+Students who come individually to the Spanish Institute will almost certainly want the University of Montana transcript to assist in the credit transfer process to their home institution.

 How and when do students obtain a transcript and how much does it cost?